 2. The process involves rebuke.
 Notice the next imperative in verse 5, "And do not lose heart when he rebukes you."
 Did you know that God rebukes His children?
-He reproves them.
+He does.
+At times He reproves them.
 He shows them when they get off course, and then how to get back on course.